SZ-ZHANG/ECON900_ps1/README.md

 DataClean.R cleans the data set.

+Analysis.py is the python code for data analysis.

+html_files is the raw HTML files.

+parsed_results contains the dataset I will use for the analysis.

+Analysis_Report.pdf is the final report.

 ## Web Scraping

-Simply get next tagA normal web scraping method is not enough, because the webpage contains the dynamic elements.
-Variables name, ratings, and voter number are included in the static element, but the price is in the dynamic element. selenium will be used.
+A normal web scraping method is not enough, because the webpage contains the dynamic elements.
+Variables name, ratings, and voter number are contained in the static element, but the price is in the dynamic element. selenium will be used.

 Safari has its own webdriver, so I use safari webdriver instead of other web browsers.
 The total number of the scraping webpage is 1,066.